National Multicultural Alliance* Fellows

 Tani Ikeda is an Emmy-winning director who creates narratives, documentaries, music videos, and commercial films.
 She was recently selected as one of Sundance’s 2018 intensive screenwriting lab’s fellows and was also named one of Film Independent’s 33 Emerging Filmmakers as a Project: Involve Directors Fellow.
 Ikeda was an Executive Producer and Director on the Blackpills Documentary TV Series Resist with Black Lives Matter Co-Founder Patrisse Cullors about the fight against L.A.
 County’s 3.5 billion dollar jail plan.
 Ikeda has directed films in China, Uganda, India, and the United States.
 Her work has been recognized in The Hollywood Reporter, Teen Vogue, and Cosmopolitan and has screened internationally at festivals around the world, including at the Sundance Film Festival.
 Ikeda co-founded imMEDIAte Justice, a nonprofit that fosters the talents of young women artists working in virtual reality.
 She was named one of the “25 Visionaries Who are Changing Your World” by the Utne Reader. taniikeda.com

-Each NMC Master filmmaker will screen their film at the Ross for the public — inspiring, educating, and empowering diverse audiences of all ages through media.
-The masters will facilitate the Producers Lab for 10 apprentices — selected by each master filmmaker and NMC — and provide mentoring for 12 months following the Lab.
+Each NMCA Master filmmaker will screen their film at the Ross for the public — inspiring, educating, and empowering diverse audiences of all ages through media.
+The masters will facilitate the Producers Lab for 10 apprentices — selected by each master filmmaker and NMCA — and provide mentoring for 12 months following the Lab.

 Representatives of PBS-affiliated strands and funders will be invited to attend.
 Their participation will help the Lab participants learn more about producing for public television.
 INDEPENDENT LENS, POV, FRONTLINE, PBS NEWSHOUR, and AMERICA REFRAMED are some of the strands that will be invited.